|

 Cyclic conjugation in the “empty” central ring of tetrabenzo[bc,ef,op,rs]circumanthracene (TBCA) is stronger than in its neighboring “non-empty” rings, contradicting the predictions of Kekulé-structure-based theoretical models.
 Earlier exAMples of such anomalous cyclic conjugation were observed in highly strained, non-planar benzenoid systems.
 As the molecule of TBCA is perfectly planar and strain-free, it was possible to test and verify its cyclic conjugation pattern by means of high-level, B3LYP/6-311+G(d,p), ab initio DFT calculations.

-An electrochemical study of the adsorptive behaviour of varenicline and its interaction with DNA
+electrochemical study of the adsorptive behaviour of varenicline and its

 VALENTINA RADULOVIĆ, MARA M. ALEKSIĆ* and VERA KAPETANOVIĆ